-TOVA is the first architectural construction in Spain located in the facilities of Valldaura Labs, Barcelona, built with a Crane WASP, the architectural 3D printer.
+TOVA is the first architectural construction in Spain located in the facilities of IAAC Valldaura Labs, Barcelona, built with a Crane WASP, the architectural 3D printer.
 The construction can be completed within weeks using 100% local materials and local labor, zero waste and a close to virtually zero carbon emission footprint.
 This manufacturing system can be used anywhere in the world and can help to housing emergencies.
 The project has been developed by the team of students and researchers from the 3D Printing Architecture (3dPA) postgraduate program of the Institute for Advanced Architecture of Catalonia (IAAC).

 3D Print House project at IAAC, Valldaura Labs © Gregori Civera